What to Expect in Vietnam in Mid-Autumn Festival

-Mid – Autumn is one of the biggest festivals not only in Vietnam but also in many other Asia countries such as: China, Japan, Korea, etc. In Vietnam, Mid – Autumn has been become a traditional festival for the children as well as the occasion for family members gather together, it is held on the full moon day of lunar August every year.
+Mid–Autumn is one of the biggest festivals not only in Vietnam but also in many other Asia countries such as China, Japan, Korea, etc. In Vietnam, Mid – Autumn has been become a traditional festival for the children as well as the occasion for family members to gather together, it is held on the full moon day of lunar August every year.
 Along with many activities and games are celebrated during the Mid-Autumn Festival.

 Hang Nga character

 Hang Nga and Cuoi are the two main characters in Vietnamese legend.
 Hang Nga is a very beautiful fairy, she came to the human world when the King of Heaven holds a baking contest on the 15th lunar August.
 While Hang Nga was trying to learn how to make the best cake, she met Cuoi, who usually tells the lies.
 He lied to Hang Nga mixed all the ingredients together then baked.
 Surprisingly, the cake was very delicious, and Hang Nga about to come back the Heaven.
 Cuoi did not want to say goodbye to Hang Nga so he took her hand to prevent her from returning, but a strange power dragged him and the banyan tree to the moon.
 Sitting under the banyan tree on the moon all year long, Cuoi is only able to come to the human world with Hang Nga on the 15th of August of the lunar calendar.

 For more details: Mid-Autumn Festival Traditions

 Children often parade the lantern in their villages, hamlets, and neighborhoods during the Mid - Autumn night.
 The lantern parade festival is usually held by local authorities or village youth groups.
 In some places, they often make big star-shaped lanterns or beautiful lanterns to compete with each other during the festival.